Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 Staff and students need to be aware though; hackers will use this ‘back to school’ momentum and will likely be impersonating trusted universities in phishing attacks to try and steal intellectual property as well as students’ valuable personal and financial information.

-It is, therefore, worrying that nearly all of the top 20 US universities are potentially at risk of having their institution’s domain impersonated by scammers in phishing emails.
+It is, therefore, worrying that nearly all of the top 20 universities in the US and the UK are potentially at risk of having their institution’s domain impersonated by scammers in phishing emails.

 Without DMARC records in place, or without having DMARC policies set at the strictest settings, hackers can easily impersonate a university’s email domain in phishing campaigns, convincing their targets that they are opening a legitimate email from a fellow student, professor or administrator at their university.